warpforge/warpgrapher/README.md

 ## Documentation

+See the [Warpgrapher Book](https://warpforge.github.io/warpgrapher/) for an introduction, tutorials, and reference information.

-See the [Warpgrapher Book](https://warpforge.github.io/warpgrapher/) for in-depth usage documentation.
+See the [API Documentation](https://docs.rs/warpgrapher/latest/warpgrapher/) for in-depth usage documentation.

 ## Contributing